arcticoder/lqg-cosmological-constant-predictor/docs/technical-documentation.md

 ### Overview

-The LQG Cosmological Constant Predictor represents a groundbreaking first-principles approach to predicting the cosmological constant (vacuum energy density) using the unified Loop Quantum Gravity framework.
-This system implements enhanced mathematical formulations for scale-dependent cosmological constant prediction, providing rigorous uncertainty quantification through advanced Bayesian methods.
+The LQG Cosmological Constant Predictor is a research-stage first-principles approach to predicting the cosmological constant (vacuum energy density) using the unified Loop Quantum Gravity framework.
+The system implements enhanced mathematical formulations for scale-dependent predictions and provides uncertainty quantification through Bayesian methods.
+Results are model-dependent and subject to ongoing validation and peer review.

 ### Core Components